jlhidalgo/vs-template-wizard/README.md

 Some of the above mentioned details are: name of the stored procedure, database name, user story item number, revision number, comments about the changes, etc.

-The result is a database script that not only contains the documentation details, it also contains enough code to create/alter a stored procedure, although, this script has a simple and generic stored procedure body that the developer must replace with some valid code.
-And this is exactly the main idea: automate the creation of a database script and generate its documentation so the developer can focus only in the most important matter, which is coding.
+The result is a database script that not only contains the documentation details, it also contains enough code to create/alter a stored procedure, however, this script has a simple and generic stored procedure body that the developer must replace with some valid code, and this is exactly the main idea: automate the creation of a database script and generate its documentation so the developer can focus only in the most important matter, which is coding.

 ### Steps to use the generated Visual Studio Extension
 * Download the repository